 - Dumbbell push press – this is a shoulder press with a jump.

 - Stiff leg deadlifts – this is an easy movement that strengthens the hamstrings and lower back while stretching them at the same time.

 - Calf raises – this movement can be done with a leg press machine or as a standing calf raise.

 Weight training is no longer an extra that coaches can live without.
 While the majority of coaches concur that speed is the most important element for a successful athlete, they are quick to add that strength can often make the difference between good and great.
-Weight training is just as beneficial for the psyche, outside of the physical development.
+Weight training is just as beneficial for the psyche, outside of physical development.
 While summer is possibly the most concentrated time, weight training has become a year-round venture.